 Double-check by spinning the egg and suddenly stopping its rotation with the tip of your finger.
 A hard-boiled egg comes to an immediate stop and stays stopped if you lift your finger.
 A raw egg begins to rotate again, though more slowly, if you quickly lift your finger away from the egg.

-- Spin eggs away from the countertop, as they can easily veer off course and plummet to the ground.
+Spin eggs away from the edge of the countertop, as they may easily veer off course and plummet to the ground.